Chenyt-Dev/coding/Meta_high_frequency.md

 * Had some time to deal with the TLE issue.
 The quick way to solve is skip the same values.
 * On average, it could take just O(n).
 But it needs a good pivot each round.
 Or worst case it will take O(n^2).

+### 408. Valid Word Abbreviation
+* A problem without much to care.
+Corner cases are also only 1.
+* O(n) time complexity.